Banagram, Kamarhati, Nadia: Geography

 Most of the land is used for cultivation.
 The main crops of Banagram are rice, mustard, jute and marigold flower.

 Police station

 Dhubulia Police Station serves the area of Banagram.
 The total area covered by the police station is 134.74 km2.

 Post Office

 Post Office of Banagram is Kamarhati Branch Post Office and postal code is 741154.

 Economy

 Most of the people of Banagram depends on Cultivation.
 Also, many of them earn from Cottage industry.
+Recently a IT firm named Gluonweb - Web and Technology Developer is established to provides services in the area of information technology and to grow interest about technology among the youngsters.